 Where You Can Turn

-If you or someone you love has been the victim of a medication error, you may be confused and wonder if you have any options.
-You do have options and at the SMA Law Group, we are ready to help.
+If you or someone you love has been the victim of a medication error, you may be confused and wonder if you have many options.
+You do have options and at the SMT Legal, we are ready to help.
 Our team will work tirelessly to secure the compensation you need.
 This can include:

 - Coverage of your medical expenses